History of Drøbak

 Those who take a stroll in the park will see a building with the inscription Drøbak varmbad.
 It was built in 1902 with bathing facilities, such as hot baths or mud baths for medical treatment.
 These days the building is used as an art gallery.

 The strait outside Drøbak has been the scene of many historical events.
 In the year of independence, 1905, a ship sailed up the fjord with a brand new Norwegian king onboard; Haakon 7.
 This was a very happy event for the nation.
 The fog that day was so dense that the reception committee at the destination did not think the ship could make it.
-But a very experienced and blucherclever pilot from Drøbak directed the royal ship through fog and narrow passages all the way up to Christiania.
+But a very experienced and clever pilot from Drøbak directed the royal ship through fog and narrow passages all the way up to Christiania.

 Another important date is the 9th of April 1940.
 At the dawn of a dark and rainy day a massive ship comes quietly up the fjord; no flag or lights can be seen.
 It is a German battleship named Blücher.
 Norway is about to be occupied.
 When the ship is outside Drøbak, a commanding officer at the fort gives the order to open fire on the invader.
 Several cannonballs and torpedos hit Blücher, and it sinks just off Drøbak.
 Colonel Birger Christian Eriksen will for ever be remembered for this event.
 His bust can be seen in the park, next to Blücher`s anchor.